STUDY JAPANESE ONLINE WITH NATIVES HERE

 How I Learned Japanese - by gengotaku

-Other interesting books that Gengotaku mentioned in the video were the Japanese Dialect [日本の方言] which talks about the dialects of Japan and a historical book called Kojiki.
+Other interesting books that Gengotaku mentioned in the video were the Nihon no Hogen [日本の方言] which talks about the dialects of Japan and a historical book called Kojiki.
 Unfortunately, I only found Kojiki to share:

-It's a simple story, but full of dedication and effort, which started just as a childhood dream.
-If you are interested in seeing the rest of Gengotaku's history, you can read the article that talks about it by clicking here.
+It is a simple story, but full of dedication and effort, that started as a childhood dream.
+If you are interested in seeing the rest of the story of Gengotaku, you can read the article that talks about him by clicking here.

 Finally, I'll leave a video of the interview that my friend Roberto Pedraça did with Gengotaku: